-Nasopharyngeal cancer treatment is complex because the disease and its treatments can affect breathing, swallowing, and talking.
-At Duke, our experienced team includes cancer experts, ENT (ear, nose, and throat) doctors, dietitians, speech therapists, and others who work together to give your child complete care.
-We provide a full spectrum of services and support to help you and your family.
+Nasopharyngeal cancers are a variety of malignant tumors that develop in the upper part of the throat.
+The disease can be complex, affecting breathing, swallowing, and talking.
+At Duke Children's, our experienced team includes pediatric cancer experts, ENT (ear, nose, and throat) doctors, dietitians, speech therapists, and others who work together to give your child complete care.
+We provide a full spectrum of services and support to help your child and family.

 Diagnosing Nasopharyngeal Cancer

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our cancer care doctors and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
-If your child needs other services related to treatment, we refer you to subspecialists.
+If your child needs other services related to treatment, we refer you to the appropriate experts.
 You’ll have resources and support to ensure your child’s long-term well-being.